rsvp/speedtest-linux/README.md

 - from https://speedtest.net or https://fast.com
 - *without* their ads
-- *without* their web GUI interface
+- *without* their web GUI or app interface
 - simply **timestamped** in one-line CSV format
 - suitable for logs
 - using **Bash** shell script